tdorssers/xr-mac-secure-logging-fix/README.md

 BGP Autodiscovery uses a VPLS ID, which by default equals to ASN:VPN ID.
 The VPN ID is 4 bytes in size, and if a 4 byte ASN is used, the lower two bytes of the ASN are used to build the VPLS ID.

 This fix uses the CLI capability to utilize a script for post processing.
+Cisco will integrate the official fix into branches 7.5.2, 7.6.1 and 7.7.1.

 ## Classic XR